redraiment/redraiment/README.md

 ### My Funny Projects 📋

+Quote by Richard P. Feynman: "What I cannot create, I do not understand."

+Hence, I reinvented many wheels.

 #### Frameworks

 ##### FrontEnd Framework on React

-* [pure-frame](https://github.com/redraiment/pure-frame)：A data-driven, functional, and reactive framework for building Modern Web Apps in JavaScript.
+* [pure-frame](https://github.com/redraiment/pure-frame): A data-driven, functional, and reactive framework for building Modern Web Apps in JavaScript.
 It leverages React, inspired by re-frame.

+##### BackEnd Framework on Clojure

+* zeta: _TODO_.

 ##### BackEnd Framework on Java